-Output 1.2: Guided by the UNHCR 10-Point Plan of Action, UNHCR in collaboration with its national partners ensures effective and efficient protection, protection monitoring on both sides of the border as well as the availability of timely assessments.
+Output 1.2: Guided by the UNHCR 10-Point Plan of Action, UNHCR in collaboration with its national partners ensures effective and efficient protection, and protection monitoring on both sides of the border as well as the availability of timely assessments.
 (UNHCR).

-Activity 1: Monitor the cross-border areas and the border between Tanzania and Burundi on both sides of the border by protection border monitoring visits and joint inter-agency assessments.
-Bordermonitoring officers will be hired to conduct these assessments and share information on protection issues, including gender based violence, and risks in cross-border areas.
+Activity 1: Conduct monitoring visits and joint inter-agency assessments.including by border monitoring officers, and share information on protection issues, including gender based violence, and risks in cross-border areas.
 (UNHCR Tanzania and Burundi)

 Activity 2: Provide assistance to those who have returned to Burundi both spontaneously or forcibly, including asylum seekers and refugees, through a “protection by presence” approach in border areas, with specific attention to women and children.
 (UNHCR Burundi).

-Activity 3: Improve Tanzania/Burundi cross-border coordination to ensure adequate information sharing on cross-border population movements as well on the situation in Burundi.
+Activity 3: Improve Tanzania/Burundi cross-border coordination to ensure adequate information sharing on cross-border population movements as well as on the situation in Burundi.
 This will allow to provide updated information on the conditions in the country of origin to refugees in Tanzania and to keep each country abreast of the unfolding developments that would further inform discussions on the tripartite agreement.
 (UNHCR Burundi and Tanzania)

-Outcome 2: The resilience capacities of displaced persons and host communities are strengthened through enhanced access to livelihood and employment and they are prepared to become key actors of peace and development in cross-border areas; (PBF Priority Area 3: Revitalize the economy and generate immediate peace dividends).
+Outcome 2: Displaced persons and members of host communities have increased access to livelihood and employment and are become key actors of peace and development in cross-border areas.

-Output 2.1: Refugees in refugee camps along the border in Tanzania are provided with skills and capacities to enable them to take an active part in the revitalizing of the economy and the peacebuilding process in Burundi or to integrate locally; (UNHCR)
+Output 2.1: Refugees in refugee camps along the border in Tanzania are enabled to take an active part in the revitalizing of the economy and the peacebuilding process in Burundi or to integrate locally; (UNHCR)

 Activity 1: Provide assistance to refugees with livelihood opportunities in the form of income-generating activities (IGAs).
 Main activities prioritized are to support groups within the camp boundaries with activities such as bee-keeping, small scale kiosks, and short course vocational training.
 A particular focus is given to women and youth participation.